Bishama/CodeWars/README.md

 ## Lessons Learned:

-The main Lesson I learned while solving this enormous supply of questions is to remain consistent.
+The main lesson I learned while solving this enormous supply of questions is to remain consistent.
 Not being able to answer a question or getting it right everytime is okay, as long as you remain consistent and try to improve everyday.